-- Alternative DP1.1: Seek a higher proportion of housing (in line with Policy DP1 of the Camden Development Policies) on the Euston Station and Tracks site (this option would involve separate consideration of Euston station and Tracks and North Euston Cutting sites). - Alternative DP1.2: Do not provide an open space on a deck over the railway cutting north of North Euston Cutting - Alternative DP1.3: Allow station development and over-site development to happen organically, rather than taking a comprehensive approach - Alternative DP1.4: Leave the development at the front of the station/ forecourt in its current form - Alternative DP1.5: Leave the eastern (Eversholt Street) flank of Euston Station in its current form - 15.3.1 Alternative DP1.1 (Seek a higher proportion of housing [in line with Policy DP1 of the Camden Development Policies on the Euston Station and Tracks site [this option would involve separate consideration of Euston station and Tracks and North Euston Cutting sites]): Viability advice indicated that this option may affect the overall viability of the Euston Station and Tracks./ North Euston Cutting scheme.
+- Alternative DP1.1: Seek a higher proportion of housing (in line with Policy DP1 of the Camden Development Policies) on the Euston Station and Tracks site (this option would involve separate consideration of Euston station and Tracks and North Euston Cutting sites). - Alternative DP1.2: Do not deliver housing on a deck north of Euston Station and Tracks (i.e. no North Euston Cutting) - Alternative DP1.3: Allow station development and over-site development to happen organically, rather than taking a comprehensive approach - Alternative DP1.4: Leave the development at the front of the station/ forecourt in its current form - Alternative DP1.5: Leave the eastern (Eversholt Street) flank of Euston Station in its current form - 15.3.1 Alternative DP1.1 (Seek a higher proportion of housing [in line with Policy DP1 of the Camden Development Policies] on the Euston Station and Tracks site [this option would involve separate consideration of Euston station and Tracks and North Euston Cutting sites]): Viability advice indicated that this option may affect the overall viability of the Euston Station and Tracks./ North Euston Cutting scheme.
 Initial high level viability testing suggests that development at North Euston Cutting could be feasible, but more detailed information on decking costs will be required.
 If North Euston Cutting is not delivered this could lead to a net reduction in housing delivery as most of the new housing in the plan area is delivered here.
 Other implications of this option are not entirely clear, although it would appear that it may be challenging to provide a high quality workable residential environment in some locations above the station, given the various constraints on the site, including lack of ground floor accessibility to the upper levels and a surrounding environment that does not naturally lend itself to the creation of a high quality housing or a sustainable residential community.
 A stronger emphasis on housing delivery on the station site may lead to negative impacts including locating sensitive residential uses in areas of higher noise levels and, potentially, lower air quality.
 It would also fail to take advantage of the major economic opportunities on the station site.
-It would therefore appear that this option would have less sustainability benefits than the preferred approach, assuming the Euston Station and Tracks site and North Euston Cutting are taken forward together to ensure an appropriate balance between residential, economic and other uses. - 15.3.2 If North Euston Cutting were not to come forward for development (i.e. Euston Station and Tracks were to be taken forward on its own), this option may become comparatively more sustainable as it would ensure an appropriate balance between housing and employment uses (if a satisfactory residential environment can be ensured). - 15.3.3 Alternative DP1.2 Do not provide open space on a deck over the railway north of North Euston Cutting: the draft Sustainability Appraisal (July 2013) demonstrated the significant social and environmental sustainability benefits of providing open space above a deck over the railway to the north of the North Euston Cutting, but highlighted potential funding issues in relation to its delivery.
-However, whilst potential delivery options would need to be taken into account in drafting policy, increased development capacity identified in the proposed submission EAP would suggest an increased need for open space to meet additional demand, and may enhance financial viability.
-Without the provision of a large new park deck, the EAP would not fully deliver the potential positive impacts in terms of ensuring access to open space, and enhancing wider accessibility through new connections across the railway tracks, and associated public realm, local environment, air quality and biodiversity gains.
-The need for enhancing open space provision would become even more important if the higher end of the capacities for new homes and jobs indicated in the EAP are proposed, which would create greater pressure for the provision of this larger open space.
-Therefore this option would raise sustainability issues, although policy wording would need to take into account cost and funding issues, and the EAP should include other measures to ensure open space provision to mitigate the open space impacts of HS2 and development.
+It would therefore appear that this option would have less sustainability benefits than the preferred approach, assuming the Euston Station and Tracks site and North Euston Cutting are taken forward together to ensure an appropriate balance between residential, economic and other uses. - 15.3.2 If North Euston Cutting were not to come forward for development (i.e. Euston Station and Tracks were to be taken forward on its own), this option may become comparatively more sustainable as it would ensure an appropriate balance between housing and employment uses (if a satisfactory residential environment can be ensured). - 15.3.3 Alternative DP1.2 Do not deliver housing on a deck north of Euston Station and Tracks (i.e. no North Euston Cutting): There are strong negative impacts compared to the preferred option, as some opportunities to enhance the existing environment and accessibility and make better use of land would be missed: